-The first ‘Made in Darndale’ Festival filled the area with colour, music, song, stories and wonderful events at the weekend.
+The second ‘Made in Darndale’ Festival filled the area with colour, music, song, stories and wonderful events.

-The community joined together with local and visiting artists and performers for the biggest celebration Darndale has ever seen, from Thursday to Sunday last.
+The community joined together with local and visiting artists and performers for the one of the biggest celebrations Darndale has ever seen, from Friday to Sunday last.

 “Following the success of the recent 5K fun run, it was wonderful to see another event which celebrated the superb community spirit of the people of Darndale,” he said.

-“The Darndale Economic and Social Plan implementation group was delighted with a festival programme which celebrated the area’s history and future.
+“The Darndale Economic and Social Plan implementation oversight group was delighted with a festival programme which celebrated the area’s creativity.